lgatto/TeachingMaterial/Exercises/Exercise-04.md

 ```

-We could create `dir` to create a vector of file names of interest and
+We could use `dir` to create a vector of file names of interest and
 iterate over those, as illustrated below.